Quick access

 Budget

-The hardest problem in any marketplace is the cold start — compounded in horizontal C2C where density is needed across thousands of categories.
-In the last 90 days, 163 users placed 503 bids.
+The hardest problem in any marketplace is reaching supply-demand density | compounded in horizontal C2C where coverage is needed across thousands of categories.
+3,577 bids have been placed and 1,725 orders completed.
 The demand signal exists, but at current density most searches return too few results.
-The $1M is sized to reach the cold start threshold in Germany.
-Projected burn: $150k/mo (50% mkt, 35% infra, 15% runway) over 8 months.
+The $1M is sized to reach the next density milestone in Germany.
+Milestone-gated burn over 12 months ($1M raise + $200k existing cash).
+Spend ramps as channels are validated | allocation: ~50% marketing, ~35% infrastructure, ~15% buffer.

 Seed Milestones